 - A skewer or clean nail

 Preheat oven to 375°.
 Mix flour and salt in a bowl together.
 Slowly mix in the water until you can form the dough into a ball that doesn’t stick on your hands.
 You may or may not use all of the water.
 Roll out the dough into the shape of a square, no more than ½ inch thick.
 Cut the square of dough into 9 pieces.
-With a skewer or nail, make a grid of 4×4 holds in each square.
+With a skewer or nail, make a grid of 4×4 holes in each square.
 Bake for 30 minutes on an ungreased cookie sheet.
 Flip the squares over and bake for another 30 minutes.
 Each square is approximately 167 calories.
 The hardtack squares should be a bit brown on each side when they are finished.
 Ovens vary, so keep a close eye on them until you know how they bake in your oven.
 It may be necessary for you to adjust the baking time.
 When the hardtack has cooled off, they will be hard.

 The hardtack will last for many years.
 It is recommended that it be stored in a Ziploc type bag to protect it from moisture.
 Hardtack contains enough carbohydrates to provide energy and can provide food in an emergency.
 Hardtack can be dipped in a warm drink or soaked in a bowl of soup.
 It can also be crushed into small pieces and mixed with other foods you may prepare.